 Every company experiences challenges, and organizations are often willing to pay money for the right advice on how to overcome work problems.

 Here are some examples:

 - Accounting and finance consulting

 - Event consulting

-Within the software and technology field, there are many other types of consulting worth considering:
+Within the software and technology field, there are multiple types of consulting worth considering:

 - Project management

-- Consulting for specific languages (i.e., Python or Ruby)
+- Consulting for specific computer programming languages (i.e., Python or Ruby)

 - Specific industries (i.e., app development for the real estate industry)